Parsley Pesto

 Can you freeze parsley pesto?

-• The ingredient amounts can be adjusted to your taste (increased or decreased).
+• The ingredient amounts can be adjusted a little to your taste.

-• This parsley pesto recipe can be easily doubled or halved.
+• This parsley pesto can be easily doubled or halved.
+If you are doubling it, make sure your food processor is large enough.

-• Taste one or two walnuts before adding them to the food processor to avoid using nuts that have turned rancid.
-Using them would spoil the pesto.
+• Taste one or two walnuts before adding them to the food processor so you do not end up using nuts that have turned rancid.

 Print Pin Rate